richardthorp/rodeo/README.md

 Just below this is a small 'WELCOME' section, highlighted with a bright red background.
 This section succinctly explains to the user the purpose of the website and what a user can expect to gain by registering and using the website.

-At the bottom of the page is the 'SOME INSPIRATION section featuring 3 recipe cards presented in a column for screens of up to 768px wide and in a row for screens sized 992px wide and over.
-In between these sizes, 2 recipe cards are offered in a row to maintain the legibility and clarity of the cards, and to keep the page symmetrical.
+At the bottom of the page is the 'SOME INSPIRATION section featuring up to 4 recipe cards depending on the size of the users screen.
+The cards are presented in a column for screens of up to 768px wide and in a row for screens sized 768px wide and over.

 <a name="recipe-card"></a>
 <img src="static/images/readme-images/recipe-card.jpg" alt="A recipe card" width="400"/>

-The recipe cards consist of an image, a recipe title, an average rating displayed by a star rating out of five, and a 'favourite recipe?' heart icon.
+The recipe cards consist of an image, a recipe title, an average rating displayed by a star rating out of five, and a 'Favourite Recipe?' heart icon.

 By clicking on the recipe cards image or recipe name, the user is taken to the page containing the actual recipe.